Providing a full range of historic preservation and cultural resource services.

 • National Register of Historic Places Nominations

-Properties nominated for listing in the National Register of Historic Places possess something special: historic significance and integrity.
-Determining if a property has these elements requires careful preparation, detailed research, and thorough documentation, all vetted through rounds of reviews —a comprehensive but worthwhile process.
-A National Register nomination confers historic distinction and can qualify a property for historic tax credits, as well as provide access to specialized grants.
-Nominating a property for listing in the National Register can correspond with Section 106 compliance, historic architectural surveys, and applications for historic grants and tax credits.
+Properties nominated for listing in the National Register of Historic Places possess something distinct: historic significance and integrity.
+Determining whether a property meets these criteria involves careful preparation, detailed research, and thorough documentation—each step reviewed through multiple levels of oversight.
+Though comprehensive, the process is worthwhile.
+A successful nomination designates a property as historically significant and can qualify it for preservation tax credits, as well as open access to specialized grant opportunities.
+National Register nominations often align with Section 106 compliance, historic architectural surveys, and applications for preservation funding, making them a strategic tool in both planning and rehabilitation efforts.

 • Section 106 + Environmental

-A project requiring Section 106 compliance or other environmental reviews can seem overwhelming.
-Historical Link, LLC understands the intricacies of the Section 106 process and historic environmental reviews, providing a clearer understanding of the necessary steps and lending efficiency to your project timeline.
-Navigating the process may involve conducting historic architectural surveys, evaluating eligibility for the National Register, coordinating with government or other regulatory officials, drafting agreement documents (such as Memoranda of Agreement or Programmatic Agreements), and finalizing mitigation documentation.
-While the path to completion varies for each project, Historical Link, LLC can help guide you forward.
+Projects subject to Section 106 compliance or other environmental review processes involve multiple regulatory steps and coordination efforts.
+Historical Link, LLC brings deep expertise in navigating the Section 106 process and historic environmental review, offering clarity on procedural requirements and contributing to project efficiency.
+This work may include conducting historic architectural surveys, evaluating National Register eligibility, coordinating with government and regulatory officials, drafting agreement documents (such as Memoranda of Agreement or Programmatic Agreements), and finalizing mitigation documentation.
+While each project follows a distinct path, Historical Link, LLC provides informed guidance to support timely and compliant outcomes.

 • Reconnaissance Historic Architectural Surveys

-Reconnaissance historic architectural surveys provide a basic understanding of the existing built environment within a general area.
-This predictive type of survey is often helpful in the early stages of planning to identify any potentially significant resources and recommend next steps.
-Basic information is recorded on all resources within the survey area, documented through a comprehensive historical review, field data, resource results, and recommendations, all clearly outlined within the survey report, according to the draft Guidelines for Historic Architectural Survey in Iowa.
-Reconnaissance surveys give you a so-called “30,000-foot view” of a potential project area and the resources within it.
+Reconnaissance historic architectural surveys provide a broad overview of the existing built environment within a defined area.
+This predictive survey type is especially useful in the early stages of planning to identify potentially significant resources and recommend appropriate next steps.
+Basic information is collected on all resources within the survey area and documented through historical research, field observations, resource analysis, and preliminary recommendations.
+Findings are clearly outlined in the survey report, following the draft Guidelines for Historic Architectural Survey in Iowa.
+Reconnaissance surveys offer a “30,000-foot view” of a potential project area, helping to inform planning decisions and determine where more detailed study may be warranted.

 • Intensive Historic Architectural Surveys

-Working within a specific area, Intensive historic architectural surveys identify, record, and evaluate properties in the built environment according to the National Register Criteria.
-These detailed surveys collect data on historic-age resources and document findings through thorough research, field data, and analysis.
-Each property is assessed for significance and integrity within a historic context framework to determine National Register eligibility.
-All resource information and recommendations are documented in the survey report as outlined in the draft Guidelines for Historic Architectural Survey in Iowa.
-Intensive historic architectural surveys provide the comprehensive information needed to inform your project decisions.
+Intensive historic architectural surveys identify, record, and evaluate properties within a defined area of the built environment using the National Register Criteria.
+These detailed surveys collect data on historic-age resources and document findings through thorough archival research, fieldwork, and contextual analysis.
+Each property is evaluated for significance and integrity within a historic context framework to determine National Register eligibility.
+Resource information and recommendations are compiled in a survey report following the draft Guidelines for Historic Architectural Survey in Iowa.
+Intensive level surveys provide the comprehensive information needed to inform project decisions.

 • Mitigation Documentation

-A project’s effects on a historic property may necessitate mitigating those effects, often through comprehensive documentation.
-This mitigation documentation captures the historic significance and characteristics, as well as the current condition of a property, providing a detailed record of the resource before any modifications or demolitions take place.
-Frequently, this mitigation documentation adheres to federal programs such as the Historic American Buildings Survey (HABS), Historic American Engineering Record (HAER), or Historic American Landscapes Survey (HALS), along with Iowa’s Historic Property Documentation Study.
-Each documentation is tailored to the specific resource involved.
-Completing a mitigation documentation offers a resolution to the project’s effects.
+A project’s effects on a historic property may necessitate mitigation, often through comprehensive documentation.
+This process captures the property’s historic significance, defining characteristics, and current condition, creating a detailed record prior to any modifications or demolition.
+Mitigation efforts frequently follow federal standards such as the Historic American Buildings Survey (HABS), Historic American Engineering Record (HAER), or Historic American Landscapes Survey (HALS), as well as Iowa’s Historic Property Documentation Study.
+Each documentation effort is tailored to the specific resource and project context, reflecting both regulatory requirements and preservation priorities.
+Completing mitigation documentation provides a formal resolution to adverse effects and contributes to the overall success and transparency of the project.